ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

 In the previous example, we made a system with only one cell, so we didn't have to deal with diffusion.
 Let us define a system with diffusion now.

-Let us considering the following pattern making couple of reactions :
+Let us consider a pattern-making network, sharing common structural traits with previously studied reaction-diffusion networks [#McGough2004]_ [#Ruijgrok1997]_, containing the couple of reactions

 .. math::

   A + 2 B \rightleftharpoons 3 B\\
   B + 2 A \rightleftharpoons 3 A

-that both have forward and reverse rates
+that both have forward and reverse rate constants

 .. math::